ogobrecht/hydebar/features.md

 sidebar-title: Features
 ---

-HydeBar is a fully responsive HTML5 Jekyll sidebar template for the static site generator Jekyll:
+HydeBar is a fully responsive HTML5 sidebar template for the static site generator Jekyll:

 {% include toc header="" %}